gitsaravanesh/B8-DevOps-Ansible/README.md

 - An SSH key pair to connect to your EC2 instances.
 - Git installed on your local machine or control EC2 instance.
 - AWS EC2 instances running Amazon Linux 2.
+- SCP to move the SSH Key pair into EC2 instance.

 ## Repository Structure